-Rustic and woodland-chic, tree stumps and tree rounds have been turned into side tables, coasters, stools, serving trays and cake stands.
-They're still cool, but not new.Continue to 10 of 18 below.
+Rustic and woodland-vintage, tree stumps and tree rounds have been turned into side tables, coasters, stools, serving trays, and cake stands.
+And they definitely have their place, mostly in cabins and rustic getaway homes.
+Your care-free city apartment?
+Not so much.Continue to 10 of 18 below.

 10 of 18

 Concrete, on the other hand, is the new raw material.
-Its austerity is tempered when paired with wood tones or other natural elements like plants, and its gray tones are very on-trend.Continue to 11 of 18 below.
+Its austerity is tempered when paired with wood tones or other natural elements such as plants, and its gray tones are very on-trend.Continue to 11 of 18 below.

 11 of 18